rigved/emotion_detection_in_discourse/README.md

 ```

 `proactive_learning.py`: This emulates the Proactive Learning technique proposed by
                          Donmez and Carbonell, 2008.
-It uses the toy dataset to emulate this
-                         Proactive Learning technique.
-It uses the modAL (Danka and Horvath, 2018) Python library
+It uses the modAL (Danka and Horvath, 2018)
-                         as the Active Learning framework and builds on top of that.
+                         Python library as the Active Learning framework and builds on top of that.
                          NOTE: This code is still a work-in-progress and doesn't completely
                          cover all aspects of the Proactive Learning technique yet.